Why Would Dentists Need a Blog?

 Your endgame is total domination of your local online landscape, and complete eradication of the cavity creeps!

-5. Connect with Your Patients & Local Community
+5. Your Dental Health Blog Connects You with Your Patients & Local Community

 Yes, acting like an expert, helping people, and making a difference are all ways to connect with your community and existing or potential patients.